 Western Hills Drive studio expansionJuly & August 1968

-Sonobeat co-founders Bill Josey Sr. and Bill Jr. begin an expansion of their home studio on Western Hills Drive in northwest Austin, initially building a drum and vocal isolation booth in a portion of the garage that faces into the studio.
+Sonobeat co-founders Bill Josey Sr. and Bill Jr. begin an expansion of their home mini-studio on Western Hills Drive in northwest Austin, initially building a drum and vocal isolation booth in a portion of the garage that faces into the studio.
 With the help of local musician/installation artist Cody Hubach, they build a steel plate reverb, which is housed in the garage.
-They purchase new equipment during July and August, adding a Scully half-inch 4-track tape recorder, Ampex AG350 quarter-inch 2-track tape recorder, multi-band equalizer, and a stereo compressor.
-To mount all the new equipment, Bill Sr. and Cody build a steel frame that fits into the studio closet.
+They purchase new equipment during July and August, adding a Scully half-inch 4-track tape recorder, Ampex AG350 quarter-inch 2-track tape recorder, multi-band equalizer, and stereo compressor.
+To mount all the new equipment, Bill Sr. and Cody build a steel frame that fits into the studio's recessed closet.
 Installation of all the new equipment is completed in time for the second Johnny Winter session at the beginning of September.

 Herman Nelson Sonosong Music sessionsJuly & August 1968

-Afro-Caravan live session at HemisFair'68August 10, 1968
+Afro-Caravan live session at HemisFair '68August 10, 1968

 Ray Campi Establishment sessionAugust 15, 1968